 You’d need to factor in engagement rates, varying ads and how much they’re worth, as well as YouTube’s cut.

 On average, YouTubers make around $5000 for a million views, but some larger channels easily make more than $10,000 on a million views.

 This depends on your content, your audience, which ads you’re running, and if you're from an English-speaking country.

 How Much Do the Top YouTubers Earn?

-Want to know how much YouTube pays them?
-In this section, let's discuss the earnings of the top YouTubers in 2022.
+In this section, let's discuss the earnings of the top YouTubers in 2023.

 1. Mr. Beast: $54 Million

-Jimmy Donaldson aka Mr. Beast made $54 million in 2021—more than any YouTuber before him—as his YouTube videos amassed 10 billion views, which was a twofold increase from 2020.
+Jimmy Donaldson aka Mr. Beast made $54 million in 2022, which is more than any YouTuber before him.
+His YouTube videos amassed over 10 billion views, which was a twofold increase from the previous years.